 Graduate Studies will manage exceptions to the policy outlined above.
-Requests for exceptions to this policy shall be submitted in writing to the graduate division of the governing school or College for endorsement, then submitted to the Dean of Graduate Studies for consideration.
-When possible, petitions for exception should be submitted to the Dean of Graduate Studies at least one week in advance of the exam.
+Requests for exceptions to this policy shall be submitted in writing to the graduate division of the governing school or College for endorsement, then submitted to the Vice Provost of Graduate Studies for consideration.
+When possible, petitions for exception should be submitted to the Vice Provost of Graduate Studies at least one week in advance of the exam.
 If exceptions are granted, Graduate Studies may request that a member of the departmental leadership (the Chair or Director of Graduate Studies) be present at the examination.

 Office of Graduate Studies